Ringwood Road, Ferndown

 When are we planning to do it.

-- The work will begin on 1st November 2021 and the first phase is due to be completed by summer 2022.
+- The work began on 1st November 2021 and the first phase completed in July 2022.

 - The next two phases are still subject to final design and updates will be shared in due course.